|

 check(equality, "automatically enhanced desciption", logger, x.first, y,first)

-.
+However, all of this begs the question as to what happens in the above example if one or both of U and T do not support equality checking, but rather only offer equivalence or weak_equivalence.
 If both types have the same characteristics, then the top level call can be made using the appropriate tag.
 However, if they are different then instead clients should use

 check(with_best_available, "descripion", logger, x, y);